ChengluJin/chenglujin.github.io/_pages/about.md

 His research interests are hardware security, cyber-physical system security, and applied cryptography.
 His doctoral dissertation is ["Cryptographic Solutions for Cyber-Physical System Security"](https://opencommons.uconn.edu/dissertations/2268/).

+<b>News.</b> We are organizing the second International Workshop on Critical Infrastructure and Manufacturing System Security ([CIMSS'22](https://cimssworkshop.github.io/)), co-located with ACNS'22.
+The submission deadline is March 17, 2022.
+Please submit your works and help distribute the [CFP](https://cimssworkshop.github.io/files/CIMSS2022_CFP.pdf) to your students and colleagues.

 <b>For prospective Ph.D. students</b>, if you are interested in working with me in security research, please feel free to contact me via email.
 If you are a <b>master student enrolled in one of the universities in the Netherlands</b>, you are welcome to conduct your thesis research at CWI with me.
 Background or experience on one (or more) of the following topics is a plus:

 1. Cryptography